Trumbull College

-Trumbull College is one of fourteen undergraduate residential colleges of Yale University in New Haven, Connecticut.
+Trumbull College is one of fourteen undergraduate residential colleges of Yale University in New Haven, Connecticut, United States.
 The college is named for Jonathan Trumbull, governor of Connecticut from 1769 to 1784 and advisor and friend to General George Washington.
 A Harvard College graduate, Trumbull was the only colonial governor to support the American Revolution.

 Opened in September 1933, Trumbull College is one of the eight Yale colleges designed by James Gamble Rogers and the only one funded by John W. Sterling.
 Its Collegiate Gothic buildings form the Sterling Quadrangle, which Rogers planned to harmonize with his adjacent Sterling Memorial Library.